Sable Island: In exhibits

 A permanent exhibit about Sable Island is featured at the Maritime Museum of the Atlantic in Halifax, which includes two rescue boats from Sable and numerous name boards and figureheads from Sable Island wrecks.
 Another permanent exhibit about Sable Island, exploring its ecology and the on-island researchers' work, is found at the Nova Scotia Museum of Natural History.
 The horses were featured in a 1994 exhibit at the Equine Museum of Japan in Yokohama.

 On radio

 On September 11, 2014, Don Connolly of CBC Radio's Information Morning broadcast part of the daily current affairs program from Sable Island.
 It was the first ever live public radio broadcast from the island.

 In amateur radio, Sable Island is considered a separate country with the call sign prefix CY0.
 Since enthusiasts collect contacts from different countries and there are few inhabitants on Sable Island, a contact from there would be considered a "rare DX".
 As a result, a number of private expeditions (known as DX-peditions) to operate temporary radio stations on Sable Island have been mounted.
-The most recent DX-pedition is CY0S, which took place in March 2023.
+The most recent DX-pedition is CY0S, which is ongoing as of March 2026.
+The previous DXpedition by CY0S was in March 2023.
 There have also been DXpeditions in October 2012 (CY0), March 2011 (CY0), July 2008 (CY0X), November 2002 (CY0MM), October 1995 (CY0TP), and October 1975 (VX9A).